 Dr Anagnostopoulos is coordinating (Principal Investigator) the projects: EU H2020/GNFUV and EU H2020 Marie Skłodowska-Curie (MSCA)/INNOVATE, and is a co-PI of the EU PRIMES and UK EPSRC CLDS.
 Dr Anagnostopoulos is an author of over 110 refereed scientific journals/conferences [scholar], [dblp].
 He is a member of the Information, Data, and Analysis (IDA) and Networked Systems Research (NETLAB) and associate member of the Glasgow Systems Section (GLASS) at Glasgow.

-Dr Anagnostopoulos before joining Glasgow was appointed as an Assistant Professor at Ionian University and served as an Adjunct Assistant Professor at the University of Thessaly in the area of network-centric information systems.
-He has held postdoctoral research positions at University of Glasgow (UK/EPSRC) and University of Athens (EC-funded projects) in the areas of large-scale statistical learning & predictive analytics in distributed environments.
-He holds a BSc (Hons. and Valedictorian) in Informatics & Telecommunications, MSc (distinction) in Advanced Information Systems, and PhD in Computing Science, University of Athens.
+Dr Anagnostopoulos before joining Glasgow was an Assistant Professor at Ionian University and Adjunct Assistant Professor at the University of Athens and University of Thessaly.
+He has held postdoctoral positions at University of Glasgow and University of Athens in the areas of stream analytics in pervasive environments.
+He holds a BSc, MSc, and PhD in Computing Science, University of Athens.
 He is an associate fellow of the HEA, member of ACM and IEEE.

 Lewis Mackenzie is a Senior Lecturer in Computing Science and a member of the Systems research section.
 His teaching in recent years has been primarily in data communications, networks and computer systems.
 His research interests are in mobile ad hoc, vehicular and wireless sensor networks, advanced computer architectures and simulation.

 Richard is a Research Associate in the group.
 His research focuses on the efficient allocation of resources in Cloud Data Centre networks through the exploitation of converged network-server resource management and Software-Defined Networking (SDN).
 Recently, he has also been working on Network Function Virtualisation (NFV) by developing the Glasgow Network Functions (GNF) framework.